Jim Abbott: MLB career

 The California Angels selected Abbott in the first round, with the eighth overall selection, of the 1988 Major League Baseball draft.
-In 1989, he joined the Angels' starting rotation as a rookie without playing a single minor league game.
+In 1989, he joined the Angels' starting rotation as a rookie without playing in Minor League Baseball.
 That season, he posted a 12–12 win–loss record with an earned run average (ERA) of 3.92, and finished fifth in the year's American League (AL) Rookie of the Year Award voting.

 In 1991, Abbott went 18–11 for the Angels, who finished in last place in the AL West with an 81–81 record.
 He posted the fourth-lowest ERA in the AL (2.89) while pitching 243 innings.
 As a result, he finished third in the AL Cy Young Award voting.
 In the 1992 season, he posted a 2.77 ERA (fifth-lowest in the AL) but his win–loss record fell to 7–15 for the sixth-place Angels.
 He also won the Tony Conigliaro Award in 1992.

 In the offseason, the Angels attempted to trim payroll and traded Abbott to the New York Yankees for their top minor league prospect first baseman J.T.
-Snow, pitchers Russ Springer, and Jerry Nielsen.
+Snow, and pitchers Russ Springer and Jerry Nielsen.
 He had an up and down year for the Yankees but on September 4, 1993, Abbott pitched a no-hitter against the Cleveland Indians.
-On November 26 in the same year, he appeared as himself on the TV series Boy Meets World in the episode "Class Pre-Union".
+On November 26 in the same year, he appeared as himself on the TV series Boy Meets World in the episode "Class Pre-Union" with fellow University of Michigan alumnus William Russ.